varuncoderise/servv_wp_deployment/wordpress/wp-content/plugins/wp-fastest-cache/readme.txt

 13. Preload Cache - Create the cache of all the site automatically
 14. Exclude pages and user-agents
 15. WP-CLI cache clearing
+16. Proxy Cache - Varnish Cache Integration to clear proxy cached content automatically when the cache created by WP Fastest Cache is cleared

 <h4>Performance Optimization</h4>